dasoljlee/GAM305_Team1/README.md

 [Evan] Since the player has been shrunken down and inserted into the body, the 5 required rooms in our level could be the organs, and shaped as such.
 The player was ingested like a medicinal pill, lands in the stomach, and must travel throughout the body to reach the final “Heart” room.
 Each organ room will have up to 3 variations of virus AI enemies to defeat, and travel between the rooms could be done through both horizontal/vertical elevator platforms (could be modeled after white blood cells which transport us to fight the viruses), and “capillary” tunnels that require crouching/crawling.
 Level progression through the rooms would be linear.
 Defeat all enemies in one room and move onto the next.
 ((I have hand sketched my initial ideas for the level design.
 Please see the image file saved in this project repository for a visual reference.))

+Matthew: My idea based on the current proposal would be a nanobot sent to kill a certain strain of virus within the body.
+I believe the enviroment could promote an unreal style movement shooter where there are waves of viruses curropting different cells and such and long tunnels via capiliaries that the player can speedrun through to get to the different main levels with their own dynmaic bosses.

 ## Level Requirements:
 - Single Level <!--- Jessi-->